 Half of any contribution that you make towards an occupational pension scheme can be ignored.

 If you pay someone other than a close relative to look after the person you care for, or to look after a child under 16, the amount you pay can be offset against your net earned income up to a maximum of half your net earnings.
-For instance, if you earn £140 net per week, but pay someone else £60 per week to look after the adult or child for some of the time, this would bring your net earnings down to £80, making you eligible to claim Carer's Allowance.
+For instance:

-If you earn £220 net per week but pay someone £110 per week to look after a person with a disability, only half your net earnings, £110, can be offset.
-This would leave you with exactly £110 per week, just within the limit for claiming Carers Allowance.
+- if you earn £232 net per week but pay someone £116 per week to look after a person with a disability, only half your net earnings, £116, can be offset - this would leave you with exactly £116 per week, just within the limit for claiming Carers Allowance

 Break in care